 - Two additional advanced courses with substantial mathematical content

 * Any mathematics course numbered 200 or above (excluding core courses) qualifies as an advanced mathematics course.
 Any mathematics course numbered 400 or above qualifies as a graduate level course.
 All core course substitutions (MATH 235/236H/240H/265H/282) must be approved in advance by the Math Department Undergraduate Committee.
 Core course substitutions are rarely approved.
 Students seeking approval for such a substitution should visit walk-in hours listed on the math advising page to discuss their proposal with a member of the committee.
 Any graduate courses substituted in the core are not counted in the two towards the advanced requirement.
-For example, a student taking MATH 467 in place of MATH 282 must still take two graduate courses in addition to 467.

 Independent Research Project

 Students will work on an independent research project with the agreement and under the close supervision of a faculty member in mathematics.
 Students should sign up for Math 395W (2 credits) with the supervising professor.

 Upon completion, students will submit a written report on the project to the department's Honors Committee and present a one-hour public talk at which the members of the committee are in attendance.
 More detailed information is available here.